josephlarralde/soundworks-create/dev/README.md

 Override the port defined in the config file.

-For example, to launch the server on port `3000` whatever the port value defined in the default config file, you should run:
+For example, to launch the server on port `3000` whatever the `port` value defined in the default configuration file, you should run:

 ```sh
 PORT=3000 npm run start